Advanced Productivity Technique: Dynamic Checklist

 ☐ Prepare white paint

 The initial checklist transformed into a task-specific dynamic checklist for crafting a white bowl.
-This dynamicity allows the addition of tasks during execution.
+This dynamicity allows the addition of items during execution.

 The Original Software Development Example